Reader question: Writing resources for equity research analysts?

 - Write.
 Write a lot.
 Ask an equity analyst or portfolio manager to critique your work.
 The more you write, the better you’ll become, especially if you respond to constructive criticism by a knowledgeable reader.

-I offer customized writing workshops for corporate clients in investment and wealth.
+I offer customized writing workshops for corporate clients in investment and wealth management.
 I’m not a research analyst.
 However, I’m good at analyzing client writing samples and then using them as the basis for training.

 Equity analysts, can you suggest any additional resources?